SuhaanShaik/Python-OOP-Game/README.md

 ## Architecture

-The project was eventually refactored from a single-file implementation into a semi-modular structure to improve readability and to clearly delineate the responsibilities of each individual class.
+The project was eventually refactored from a single-file implementation into a semi-modular structure to improve readability and to clearly delineate the responsibilities of each component.

 - **Difficulty.py**: Stores difficulty settings, difficulty selection logic, and game parameters
 - **Game.py**: Controls gameplay, rounds, scoring, and interactions between systems